MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagcontentintegritycheck-canonical-property.md

 ## Remarks

 This property provides for non-repudiation of message content.
-In conjunction with **PR_MESSAGE_TOKEN** ( [PidTagMessageToken](pidtagmessagetoken-canonical-property.md)), it ensures that the content of a message arrives at its destination unchanged.
+In conjunction with **PR_MESSAGE_TOKEN** ([PidTagMessageToken](pidtagmessagetoken-canonical-property.md)), it ensures that the content of a message arrives at its destination unchanged.

-## Related Resources
+## Related resources

-### Header Files
+### Header files

 Mapidefs.h